natethegreate/hent-AI/README.md

 For both of those examples, the newest model 161 provides far more accurate masks and detection.

 # Getting Started
 You will need all the same requirements as matterport's Mask RCNN implementation, nothing more.
-Note that I am using tensorflow 1.5.0, tensorflow-gpu 1.9.0, and keras 2.2.0.
+Note that I am using tensorflow 1.8.0, tensorflow-gpu 1.9.0, torch 0.4.1, and keras 2.2.0.
 I have not been able to get newer combinations stable.
 I use Anaconda3 for my command line.

 Only windows is supported for the executable.
 You can pull this code for linux.